IshanG97/IshanG97/README.md

 - 👋 Hi, I'm Ishan!
 I'm a Technology Strategist and I have experience in embedded systems programming and full-stack software development.
+- 👀 My two key interests:
+    1. Cross-platform native app development.
-- 👀 My interests: cross-platform native app development, applications of Machine Learning including Generative and Discriminative AI, and it's commercial impact and implications.
+    2. Applications of Machine Learning including Generative AI, and it's commercial impact and implications.